OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 corpus contains published studies (each study with one or more phylogenetic trees) that are manually uploaded and annotated by Open Tree curators.
 The use interface contains tools that help curators map the OTUs in a study to taxa in OTT.
-Of the 3242 studies in the Open Tree database, 2871 have at least 50% of OTUs mapped to OTT.
+Of the 3,242 studies in the Open Tree database, 2,871 have at least 50% of OTUs mapped to OTT.
 (A lower overall mapping rate usually indicates incomplete curation, not an inability to map to OTT.)
-These 2871 studies contain 538728 OTUs, and curators have mapped 514346 to OTT taxa, or 95.5%.
+These 2,871 studies contain 538,728 OTUs, and curators have mapped 514346 to OTT taxa, or 95.5%.

-To assess the reason for the remaining 4.5% of OTUs being unmapped, we investigated a random sample of 10 OTUs.
-In three cases, the label was a genus name in OTT followed by "sp" (e.g. "_Euglena sp_"), suggesting the curator's unwillingness to make use of an OTU not classified to species.
+To assess the reason for the remaining 4.5% of OTUs being unmapped, we investigated a random sample of ten OTUs.
+In three cases, the label was a genus name in OTT followed by "sp" (e.g. "_Euglena sp_"), suggesting the curator's unwillingness to take the genus as the correct mapping for the OTU.
 In the remaining seven cases, the taxon was already in OTT, and additional curator effort would have found it.
 Two of these were misspellings in the phylogeny source; one was present under a slightly different name-string (subspecies in OTT,